br3ndonland/template-python/README.md

 Another common approach, especially for Python, is to use [cookiecutter](https://github.com/cookiecutter/cookiecutter).
 In a cookiecutter repo, the developer adds template variables throughout, like `{{cookiecutter.repo_name}}`.
 When a user runs `cookiecutter` using the template repository, the template variables are replaced with the information the user provides.

 This repo is simple enough that I haven't needed to add cookiecutter yet.
 The `template-python` repo name can be replaced with a one-line terminal command: `git grep -l 'template-python' | xargs sed -i '' 's/template-python/repo-name/g'` (replace `repo-name` with the name of the repository you generate).
+There may also be a few edits to the _pyproject.toml_ needed.
 See the [quickstart](#quickstart) section for more.

 ## Repository contents